vhive-serverless/vHive/docs/quickstart_guide.md

     > **Note:**
     >
-    > By default, the microVMs are booted, `-snapshots` enables snapshots after the 2nd invocation of each function.
+    > By default, the microVMs are booted, `-snapshots <local|remote>` enables snapshots after the 2nd invocation of each function.
     >
     > If `-snapshots` and `-upf` are specified, the snapshots are accelerated with the Record-and-Prefetch (REAP) technique that we described in our ASPLOS'21